Embedded software testing tools

 2. Unit, integration and system testing

-Embedded software can be tested at various levels of granularity, representing environments that closely represent the final system in which the software will be hosted.
+Embedded software can be tested at various levels of granularity, representing environments that more or less closely represent the final system in which the software will be hosted.
 Among others, the terms unit testing, integration testing and system testing are often used.

 Unit testing involves testing individual modules of the application in isolation i.e. without interaction with other modules or external dependencies such as databases.
 As unit testing only requires a subset of the software, it allows testing to begin early in software development.
 Unit tests are often automated to run throughout development as a set of regression tests that can identify errors introduced during development.